milen-patel/cpu_tutorial/_parts/part07.md

 In this example, we can see that the output is **01** (or the number 1).
 Again, the X is used as the least significant bit and the Y is used as the most significant bit.

 Remember how we were talking about lego bricks earlier?
 Well, you might hate me, but we are going to add another brick on top of our current circuit.
-Let's say we want to add another input to our circuit and call it the carry in bit (this will make a lot more sense, I promise).
-So now we want to add the A, B, and C bits together to output a sum bit (X) and a carry out bit (Y).
+Let's say we want to add another input to our circuit and call it the carry-in bit (this will make a lot more sense, I promise).
+So now we want to add the A, B, and C (carry-in) bits together to output a sum bit (X) and a carry-out bit (Y), so the equation we are now trying to build our circuit for can be represented by $$A_{2}+B_{2}+C{2}=YX{2}$$.
 Let's take a look at the truth table and build the full adder circuit (again, this truth table is a representation of adding 3 1-bit values and their ouputs):

 | A | B | C | X (Sum) | Y (Carry Out)
 |:---:|:---:|:---:|:---:|:---:|